deadflare/printhere/README.md

 can enter any number of variables separated by comma to be printed

+can also enter direct strings, such as variable names

 works with the common data types: int, string, char, bool, float, etc

 ### files: